-In order to maintain a healthy relationship, especially within the BDSM community, we need to be aware of signs of unhealthy behaviour.
+In order to maintain a healthy relationship, especially within the BDSM community, we need to be aware of signs of unhealthy behavior.
 Of course, these red flags can appear in any kind of relationship–but it’s extra important when you’re in a relationship with a power-dynamic or a heightened risk of injury.
 Submissives, especially, often find themselves in unhealthy dynamics with no idea how to spot the problems.
 Dominants, too, are able to experience this.
 For this reason, I’ve developed an outline of some of the most common red flags I hear from followers and some resources to help you deal with them.
 (Images are products of the Red Flag Campaign).

 The following are common things a partner might be doing if you’re in an unhealthy relationship: